Think back on the last two weeks. How many meetings did you sit through where you thought this is a complete waste of time?

 1. Determine the purpose of the meeting.

-- What is the purpose of this meeting?
+• What are the objectives of this meeting?

-- What is the goal?
+• What is the goal?
 What do we need to get out of this meeting?

-- What is the agenda?
+• What is the agenda?

-- What is the appropriate meeting length and time?
+• What is the appropriate meeting length and time?

-2. Use a meeting framework.
+2. Follow a meeting framework.

 3. Build a meeting process.